-7 Reasons Why Your Tooth Hurts When Chewing or Biting Down
+7 Reasons Why Your Tooth Hurts When Biting Down or Chewing

 One of the most common types of toothaches to have is a sensitivity to tooth pressure when you’re biting or chewing.
-If your tooth hurts with pressure applied to it, there can be a few reasons why; none of them should be ignored.
+If your tooth hurts when you bite down, there can be a few reasons for the sharp pain; none of them should be ignored.

 You might say “Since my tooth hurts when I put pressure on it, I just don’t bite on it at all.”
 But when you’re compromising with other teeth to do your biting and chewing, it can lead to secondary issues like TMJ pain or irregular tooth wear.

-Instead, it’s best to address the condition once and for all.
+Instead, it’s best to address the tooth pain once and for all.

 Recognizing the various types of tooth sensitivity — in this case, tooth pressure — can help you to differentiate what’s going on inside of your mouth before you pick up the phone to call your dentist.